quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

          +---------------------------+
 ~~~~~~~~

-In this scenario, both Host A and Host B implement the SCHC protocol
+In this scenario,

+- Both Host A and Host B implement the SCHC protocol for header compression and
+  decompression.
- for header compression and decompression.
-Both hosts feature a single
+- Both hosts feature a single application and all traffic is sent and received
- application and all traffic is sent and received using the CoAP protocol over
+  using the CoAP protocol over UDP over IPv6.
- UDP over IPv6.
-The SCHC protocol is used to compress the CoAP, UDP, and IPv6
+- The SCHC protocol is used to compress the CoAP, UDP, and IPv6
   headers before sending the packets over the LPWAN link layer.
-The SCHC
- protocol is implemented as a single SCHC Instance on each host, and all traffic
+- The SCHC protocol is implemented as a single SCHC `Instance` on each host.
+- The SCHC Instance is hardwired into the protocol stack of each host,
+  meaning that it is not dynamically loaded or unloaded.
- is compressed and decompressed using those SCHC Instances.
+- All of the traffic is compressed and decompressed using those SCHC Instances.
+- The packets feature little variations in their headers, requiring little to no
+  Compression Rules updates.

-Why `Instance`?: Here we use the term SCHC `Instance` to refer to the SCHC
+**Why `Instance`?** Here we use the term SCHC `Instance` to refer to the SCHC
  protocol routine that is running on each host.
 This is different from the SCHC
- `Instance` defined in {{DRAFT-ARCH}}, which refers to a pair of SCHC endpoints
+ Instance defined in {{DRAFT-ARCH}}, which refers to a pair of SCHC endpoints
  that communicate through SCHC.

-The rationale for this terminology is that the
+ The rationale for this terminology is that the term `Instance` is often used to
- term `Instance` is often used to refer to a specific realization of a class in
+ refer to a specific realization of a class in object-oriented programming, and
- object-oriented programming, and in this case, the SCHC Instance is a specific
+ in this case, the SCHC Instance is a specific realization of the SCHC protocol
- realization of the SCHC protocol that is running on each host.
+ that is running on each host.

+### Requirements for the minimal architecture

+In this simplistic scenario, which is representative of some LPWAN deployments,
+ the requirements for the minimal architecture are as follows:

+ - The Set of Rules (SoR) used for compression and decompression is static and
+   does not change over time.
+It can be hardcode in the SCHC Instance or
+   configured at startup.
+This means that the SCHC Instance does not need to
+   expose an interface for updating the SoR dynamically.
+ - However, the Set Of Rules (SoR) of Host A MUST be compatible with the SoR of
+   Host B. Such compatitibility requires that rules IDs and Rule Descriptors are
+   consistent between the two hosts.